SaharshSikaria/Profile/ML Projects/Readme.md

 In this Project, we take the user log of a website along with the marker if they clicked on a particular Advertisement or not.
 With the help of a Logistic Regression model, we will try to predict whether or not they will click on an Ad based off the features of that user and of that advertisement.
 ```
-Following steps have been impleted in this project
+Following steps have been implemented in this project
 1. Loading and inspecting the Dataset
 2. Performing Exploratory Data Analysis
 3. Feature Analysis and Identification for the model